m-rokon/shopify-theme-boilerplate/README.md

 npx tailwindcss -i ./src/tailwind.css -o ./assets/tailwind.css --watch
 ```

-Finally, add the newly build tailwindcss to your `theme.liquid` file.
+Finally, add the newly build tailwind css in your `theme.liquid` file.
 You will find the file in your `layout` directory.

 So, you are done setting up the Shopify theme project with TailwindCSS.
 Let's dive into the code and build an amazing theme.
 Enjoy :tada: :love_you_gesture: